gathering/gondul/doc/api-2.0.rst

 I'm somewhat convinced about:

 - /api/ifmetrics - Get all interface metrics - regardless of source.
 Also
   integrates the logic of "switch-state".
+If possible: Get "rates" for relevant counters.

 - /api/ifmetrics/some-switch - Get all interface metrics for a single switch